benbjohnson/litestream.io/content/reference/restore.md

     Restore to a specific point-in-time.
     Defaults to use the latest available backup.

--dry-run
-    Prints all log output as if it were running but does not perform actual restore.

 -config PATH
     Specifies the configuration file.
     Defaults to /etc/litestream.yml